What is an idea?

 What are your strategies for coming up with new ideas?
 Share them in the comment section below.

-If you already have a good idea for an innovative project and would like to receive funding in order to put that idea into practice, submit your idea on the Oxford Ideas platform until 4 Feb (noon).
-Please email us at email@example.com if you have any questions.
+If you already have a good idea for an innovative project, share it on the Oxford Ideas platform.
+The platform is used for various Calls for Ideas at different times.
+Please email us at firstname.lastname@example.org if you have any questions.